TonyTheTaiga/pycap/README.md

 # PyCap V0.2

-A simple CLI using Click with Coinmarketcap's API.
+A simple python CLI using Click with Coinmarketcap's API.

-# Pre-reqs

-**Python**

-**TESTED ONLY ON A MAC**

-Working on adding support for other OS's.
-Windows will not work as of now with how the API_KEY is exported, Linux might work.

 **A coinmartketcap API Key**

-Their public API shuts down in December.

 sandbox = https://sandbox.coinmarketcap.com/
 live = https://pro.coinmarketcap.com/

 sandbox and live API keys are not interchangable.

-**Currently setup to use the sandbox site and not the live site**

 Can be changed to the live version by changing \_\_base in api.py.
 Please reference the documents on instructions on how to do this.